HealthScreening/HealthScreeningBot/docs/docs/server/roles/school-roles.md

 You can apply a school role by using `?rank <name>` in #trial-zone, where `<name>` is the name of the role.

+!!! warning
-!!! warning Spaces and capitalization do matter.
+    Spaces and capitalization do matter.

+# Adding a School Role

+If a school role does not exist, please make a suggestion for it in the [suggestions section](../suggestions.md).

 # School Role List